tamentis/cartman/README.rst

 .. image:: https://travis-ci.org/tamentis/cartman.png

-*cartman* is an overweight, immature, spoiled, outspoken, lazy, foul-mouthed, mean-spirited, racist, sexist, anti-semitic, xenophobic, sociopathic, narcissistic, and ill-tempered elementary school student living with his mother.
-Wait... wrong cartman.

-*cartman* allows you to create and manage your Trac_ tickets from the command-line, without the need to setup physical access to the Trac_ installation/database.
+*cartman* allows you to create and manage your Trac_ tickets from the command-line, without the need to setup physical access to the Trac_ installation/database or even the need to install a plugin on Trac_.
 All you need is a Trac_ account.

 Examples
 --------